Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 We

-we value and find beauty in all consensual eroticism, sensuality and
+and spontaneous; and we value and find beauty in all consensual eroticism,

 We

-of traditional and non-traditional healing methods with the understanding that
+non-traditional healing methods with the understanding that health, like

-health, like happiness, needs to be fitted to the
+happiness, needs to be fitted to the individual.

 We